 One in four children face food insecurity in Arkansas, and in some of our rural counties, that rate is as high as one in three.
 Children need nutritious food to grow and thrive, and they need it every day.
 Unfortunately, over 87,000 children in Central and South Arkansas are food insecure, meaning they aren’t sure when or where their next meal will come from.

 At the Arkansas Foodbank, we are committed to exploring ways to create seamless access to nutritious food for children who face hunger.
 We are working to answer questions such as: If a child is food insecure, how often do they have nutritious snacks or meals when they are not in school?
 How can we make sure children have access to nutritious food at night, on weekends, holidays and during the summer?
 When parents are forced to choose between basic needs with a very limited amount of money, sometimes a meal doesn’t make the cut.

-As we researched the answers to our questions, four strategies emerged that clearly met the criteria: backpacks, school pantries, afterschool snack and meal programs, and summer feeding.
+As we researched the answers to our questions, three strategies emerged that clearly met the criteria: backpacks, school pantries, and summer feeding.

 The impact of childhood hunger is immediate and long-term.
 But with community-wide support and programs that seek to reach children in their respective places—whether at home during the weekend, after school or through the summer—together we can ensure children have access to healthy and nutritious food all year round.
 When children receive the food they need to grow and thrive as individuals, they perform better in school, have improved emotional and physical development and ultimately focus on themselves and their community—not their stomachs.